luismiguelcasadodiaz/NetPractice/README.md

   | last|161.154.255.254|10100001.10011010.11111111.11111110|
   | brdc|161.154.255.255|10100001.10011010.01110110.11111111|

-+ 3rd, choose one IP for host A between  001..126 (86.184.183.124).
++ 3rd, choose one IP for host A between  001 and  126 (86.184.183.124).
 + 4th, set Host A route table destination to other network (161.154.192.0/18) to and the next-hop to Interface R1 in router.
-I set it to other network cause ther are only two networks.
+I set it to another network cause there are only two networks.
-+ 5th, Choose one IP for host B between 0001..254 (161.154.207.253).
++ 5th, Choose one IP for host B between 0001 and 254 (161.154.207.253).
 + 6th, set Host B route table destination to default to and next-hop to interface R2.

   ### Level 06
 ![image](https://github.com/user-attachments/assets/11d39f0b-d1f1-4310-95a5-08e25a769610)

-We have to connect Host A (61.240.134.227/24) to internet.
+We must connect Host A (61.240.134.227/24) to the internet.
-In this level, it is the first time we deal with the internet thru a hot IP.
+At this level, we deal with the internet through a hot IP.
 The internet connection cannot have an IP address in the reserved private IP ranges

 |rfc 1918 name|       IP adress range       | Number of addresses|
 |-------------|-----------------------------|--------------------|